ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 1:***

-Open the Operator HUB in OpenShift web console and search virtualization in search filter.
+Open the operator HUB in OpenShift web console and search virtualization in search filter.
 Select the **OpenShift Virtualization** tile and click to install.

 <img src="images/opertor-hub.png" width="900" >

 ***Step 2:***

-Select the Operator and recommended namespace **openshift-cnv** and choose the version and approval strategy.
+Select the operator and recommended namespace **openshift-cnv** and choose the version and approval strategy.

 ***Note:*** While trying to create the namespace through OpenShift CLI.
 It will not allow to create specified namespace.
 So recommended namespace automatically create the at the backend process.